Darkness4/blog/pages/blog/2024-12-18-k3s-crash-postmortem/page.md

 The third symptom was high CPU usage.

-The fourth symptom was the logs having issues with sqlite: "database disk image is malformed".
+The fourth symptom was the logs having issues with sqlite: "Slow SQL".
 You know you're in trouble when you see this.

 ### Detection